demisto/content/Packs/TaniumThreatResponse/Integrations/TaniumThreatResponseV2/README.md

 Use the Tanium Threat Response integration to manage endpoints processes, evidence, alerts, files, snapshots, and connections.
 This Integration works with Tanium Threat Response version 3.0.159 and above.
-This integration was integrated and tested with version xx of Tanium Threat Response v2
+This integration was integrated and tested with version 3.4.346 of Tanium Threat Response v2

 ## Configure Tanium Threat Response v2 on Cortex XSOAR